virtual-labs/exp-infix-postfix-iiith/experiment/aim.md

 ### Estimated Time
 1hr 10min

-### Learning Objectives of this Module
+### Learning Objectives of this Experiment

-In this module we will be able to learn the following topics  :
+In this experiment we will be able to learn the following topics  :

    - Formal Definitions of Infix and Postfix expressions.
    - Basic concepts behind Infix to Postfix conversion.